log-oscon/Standards/Stylesheets/Coding Style.md

 *Note:* camelCase is used to avoid confusion in the representation of the string parts.
 Its use is not endorsed by this style guide.

 Rules for each part of the string:
 * `block` and `__element` - The name of the block and element, respectively.
-Can be a multiple word name with hyphens between words.
+Can be a double word name with hyphens between words.
 * `--blockModName` and `--elementModName` - Block and element boolean modifier name or modifier key, respectively.
 Must be a single word, no hyphens or underscores.
 * `-modVal` - Modifier's value in key-value format.
 Must be a single word, no hyphens or underscores.